-Description: A large (4.3 to 8.2 inches in length), stout-bodied salamander with a salmon to orangish-pink body covered in small black spots or flecks.
+Description: A large (4.3 to 8.2 inches in length), a stout-bodied salamander with a salmon to an orangish-pink body covered in small black spots or flecks.
 A distinct ridge usually bordered with a light line, and sometimes shadowed by a dark line beneath it, extends from the eye to the nostril.
-Tail is moderately keeled.
+The tail is moderately keeled.

 Similar Species: Red and Mud Salamanders do not have the light-lined ridge running from eye to nostril.

 Habitat: Found in small streams, springs, seeps, and caves that occur in moist hardwood forests, from low to high elevations.

 Diet: Highly predatory on other salamanders (as well as other Spring Salamanders); also preys on a variety of invertebrates.

 Breeding information: Adults breed during the winter and spring along the sides of streams.
 Females lay an average of 40-60 eggs under rocks in small streams during the summer.
 Females brood clutches until embryos hatch in late summer or autumn.
 The larval stage can last from 3-5 years.